TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-replication-not-progressing-disk-removed.md

     cloudEnvironments="Public"
 />

-# Replication is not progressing as disk is removed
+# Replication status is critical because a replicating disk on the source virtual machine is removed
 <!--issueDescription-->
-Replication status is critical because a replicating disk on the Source Machine is removed.
+We detected that a replicating disk on the source virtual machine is removed.
+This causes the replication stops working.
 <!--/issueDescription-->

 ## **Recommended Steps**